Learning to Fly: IP Flight FAQs

 Tentative travel dates are available on our Calendar page.
 Information on the specific arrival and departure windows designated by your program will be available on your flight form.
 Students are required to arrive at their program location on the first day of the program, between the times specified by IP.
 Late arrivals are not acceptable.

 Students that would like to travel after their program may request an alternative return date when completing their flight form.
-Students should be aware that adjusting their travel dates may impact the cost of their flight.
+Students should be aware that adjusting their travel dates may impact the cost of their flights.
 In addition, students are responsible for understanding their immigration status which may preclude them from extending their stay in the host country or region.
 Students that wish to adjust their travel dates after their flight is finalized should contact Corniche Travel.
-Students should be aware that airlines charge between $200 - $500 to adjust travel dates after the initial booking and Corniche Travel may charge you a re-booking fee.
+Academic year, fall only, and spring only students should be aware that airlines charge between $200 - $500 to adjust travel dates after the initial booking and Corniche Travel may charge you a re-booking fee.

 How Do I Get My Boarding Pass?
 What about Baggage?